kanboard/website/README.md

 - `compatible_version` is the latest stable version tested with your plugin.
 - `remote_install` allows people to install the plugin from the Kanboard user interface.

-Your plugin archive must contains a folder with the plugin name (namespace), example:
+Your plugin archive must contain a folder with the plugin name (namespace), example:

 ```
 MyPlugin-1.0.0.zip